Top 10 Rebellious Brands: Build a Bold Identity That Stands Out

 The world doesn’t need another beige brand.

-Another company playing it safe.
+Another company is playing it safe.

 Another business too scared to stand for something.